lvgl/lvgl/docs/overview/object.md

 ### Moving together

 If the position of the parent changes the children will move with the parent.
-Therefore all positions are relative to the parent.
+Therefore, all positions are relative to the parent.

 ![](/misc/par_child1.png "Objects are moving together 1")